dsaidgovsg/terraform-modules/modules/prometheus/README.md

 - `prometheus_client_service`: Name of the Prometheus clients to scrape from.
 Defaults to `prometheus-client`
 - `prometheus_db_dir`: Path where the data for Prometheus will be stored.
 This will be where the EBS volume where data is persisted will be mounted.
 Defaults to `/mnt/data`.
 - `prometheus_port`: Port at which the server will be listening to.
 Defaults to `9090`.
-- `data_volume_mount`: The device name that is exposed to the instance.
-Note that the OS on the instance might enumerate nvme devices on a different path.
-Defaults to `/dev/sdf`

 ## Integration with other modules